hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 ![Initial Wireframe Sketch](images/image1.jpeg)

 - I'm starting by simply linking my HTML, CSS and JS files - jQuery included - and then testing that the page has worked.
-I can then run Inspector (sinister sounding!) from this page, crucial for testing everything else I go on to do!
-And it works!
+I can then run Inspector (sinister sounding!) from this page, crucial for testing everything else I go on to do.
+It works.

 ![It's alive!](images/screenshot1.png)